cfpb/hmda-test-files/readme.md

 - [Dependancies](https://github.com/Kibrael/2018_test_files/tree/master/dependancies)
     - Contains files used in the generation of synthetic LAR data.
-        - Currently contains tract to CBSA data for 2015 (most current year)
+        - Tract to CBSA data for 2015 (most current year)
+        - A file containing a list of US ZIP codes

 ----